 Debt relief comes into the picture around this time, usually offering a change in the terms of loans/credit lines or some other modification in repayment that’s designed to get the borrower back on track.
 For those who have already tweaked their budget, cut expenses, and prioritized repayment but still can’t make progress, this is often the only remaining option.

-Among the types of debt relief available, you will likely come across debt consolidation, bankruptcy, and debt management.
+Types of debt relief include consolidation, bankruptcy, and debt management.
 These choices are each vastly different in their execution, benefits, and drawbacks.
 That being said, how does someone in need of debt relief know which option is best?
 The truth is that every financial situation is so unique that there is no single, best choice.

 If you’re unsure about your own financial situation, we recommend consulting with a professional before making your choice.
 In the meantime, it’s a good idea to familiarize yourself with the possible remedies: